osic/ref-impl-kolla/documents/ease-of-use/2-osic-deploy-kolla.md

 ##### Step 2: Generate multinode inventory

+__About Ansible inventory:__<br/>
-__ About Ansible inventory: Ansible works against multiple systems in your infrastructure at the same time.
+Ansible works against multiple systems in your infrastructure at the same time.
 It does this by selecting portions of systems listed in Ansible’s inventory file.
 You can specify a different inventory file using the `-i <path>` option on the command line.
 The ansible inventory file contains all the information needed to determine what services will land on which hosts.
-The operator can edit which services will be associated in with each group. __
+The operator can edit which services will be associated in with each group.

 ```shell
 #If you have provisioned your own server, you need to copy the contents of the `hosts` file that you created in the `osic-#prep` ansible container to the deployment host